Value Creation Diagnostic

 Day-1 Execution Speed

 Bain emphasizes "faster execution" for a reason.
-With hold periods stretching to seven years and 32,000 companies waiting for exits, every month of delay in capturing operational value compounds into millions of lost returns.
-The old model of spending 6 months on strategy before executing is dead.
-PE firms need partners who deploy on Day 1.
+With hold periods stretching to seven years and 32,000 companies waiting for exits, every month spent translating strategy into basic systems is expensive.
+The old model of spending six months on strategy before executing is too slow.
+PE firms need partners who can start with the operating constraint and move toward working systems quickly.

 The 100-Day Operational Efficiency Playbook

-At Proactive Logic, we've executed this playbook across 200+ PE transactions.
-Here's what the first 100 days look like when operational efficiency is the priority:
+At Proactive Logic, we bring pattern recognition from 200+ M&A and advisory situations into this work.
+Here's what the first 100 days look like when operational efficiency is treated as an execution system, not a strategy deck:

 Rapid Discovery & Quick Wins

 Identify the three to five highest-impact operational efficiency opportunities.
-Map manual processes, audit cloud spend, assess tech debt.
-Deliver a prioritized roadmap with projected EBITDA impact for each initiative.
+Map manual processes, audit cloud and data foundations, assess tech debt, and clarify the KPI visibility gap.
+Deliver a prioritized roadmap with expected value, timing, owner, risk, and implementation path for each initiative.

 First Wave Execution